xaviervia/fast/README.md

 ### Fast::Dir
 * Calls to #dirs and #files should delegate to a SubSetter
 * Change the behaviour in the calls to #dirs and #files: return a new instance, with no @path setted.
-* Change the behaviour in the initialization: call list always if there's a path an the path matches an existing directory
+* Change the behaviour in the initialization: call #list always if there's a path an the path matches an existing directory
-* Allow for easy recursive calls (#list_all, #files_all, #dirs_all for example)
+* Allow for easy recursive calls (#list_all, #files_all, #dirs_all for example, think of better synonyms)
-* Deliberate whether "#<<" should be kept in Fast::Dir and if it should be use as alias for merge
+* Deliberate whether "#<<" should be kept in Fast::Dir and if it should be used as alias for merge
 * An instance of Fast::Dir should be possible to be created from a Array. (pity I didn't specified an usage case)

 Remote future
 -------------

 * Make Fast a REST client (well, use <tt>rest-client</tt>) in order to transparently use files and directories from a compliant REST server.
-* Include REST methods: Dir#post, File#get, File#head, etc
+* Include REST methods: Dir#post, File#get, File#head, etc and equivalents for local files (prepare ground for Piano Rest)
 * Allow Files to behave as Dirs with the right method calls

 License